lankster/chai-sinon/README.md

 ### `<script>` tag

-If you include Sinon–Chai directly with a `<script>` tag, after the one for Chai itself, then it will automatically plug in to Chai and be ready for use.
+If you include Chai-Sinon directly with a `<script>` tag, after the one for Chai itself, then it will automatically plug in to Chai and be ready for use.
 Note that you'll want to get the latest browser build of Sinon.JS as well:

 ```html